samfeldstein/notebook/content/notes/compare-file-contents-in-terminal.md

 ---
-title: How to Compare File Contents in the Linux Terminal
+title: Compare File Contents in the Terminal
 tags:
   - command-line
 created: 2025-05-22